xurizaemon/lando-grafana/README.md

 - Choose type "Graphite"
   - Name is "Lando Graphite"
   - Source URL is `http://graphite.o11y.lndo.site:80`
-- Explore data > Select "graphite" source
+- Explore data > Select "Graphite" source
 - Try a query of `*.*.*` - you should get some stats

 ### Provisioning

-Where the heck did that go.

-- Provision data sources
+- Data sources are provisioned for Graphite, Loki, Mimir, and Tempo
-- Provision dashboards
+- [ ] Provision dashboards

 ### Service configurations

+### Loki

+Loki is a set of open source components that can be composed into a fully featured logging stack.

+A data source is provisioned to Grafana to access Loki data.

 ### Mimir